 Scientific Day 2025

-Every year, Epicentre's Scientific Day offers an opportunity to learn about our ongoing activities and projects and discuss relevant topics.
+Every year, Epicentre's Scientific Day offers an opportunity to learn about our ongoing activities and projects.
 Each session fosters in-depth reflection on the impact of the studies conducted and their practical applications.

-The next Scientific Day will be held on 4 June 2025 at the Institut Pasteur ; the entrance is at 205 Rue de Vaugirard, 75015 Paris.
+The last Scientific Day took place on 4 June 2025 at the Institut Pasteur (Paris, France).

 Moderation: Prof. Pauline Byakika-Kibwika, Vice-Chancellor MUST & Claire Rieux, MSF France